vladikk/markdown-to-cv/vladikk.md

 When away from work, I maintain an active media career as public speaker and blogger.
 I am speaking and writing on topics such as Microservices, Domain-Driven Design, and more.
 Alongside the media work, I have a keen professional interest in Distributed Systems, Software Architecture, and Software Design in general.

-In the remaining time, I read lots of books, fly R/C aircrafts, and rescue troubled animals.
+In the remaining time, I read lots of books, fly R/C aircrafts, and help animals in trouble.

 ## Skills